libremfg/rhize-docs/content/deploy/restore/keycloak.md

 This guide shows you how to restore Keycloak in your Rhize environment.

+{{% notice "caution" %}}

-| Restoring Keycloak to an existing running instance will involve downtime
+Restoring Keycloak to an existing running instance will involve downtime.

-Expected downtime for an existing running instance depends on the cluster performance sizing, backup size and bandwidth speed to the kubernetes cluster.
+The expected downtime for an existing running instance depends on the cluster performance sizing, backup size and bandwidth speed to the Kubernetes cluster.
 Downtime is typically under a minute.

+{{% /notice %}}

 ## Prerequisites